-This section should describe the concept plans for a site office during the construction phase that will act as a logistics base, materials/vehicle storage depot and workshop area, and highlight the need for power, water and sewerage at the site office.
+This section should describe the concept plans for a site office during the construction phase that will act as a logistics base, materials/vehicle storage depot and workshop area and highlight the need for power, water and sewerage at the site office.
 Information in relation to the site office and any construction camp should include:

 - food preparation and storage

+- licensed premises or alcohol storage facilities

 - ablution facilities

 - vector and vermin control

 - safety and emergency services.

-Local government approvals required for establishment and operation of such camps or site office should be outlined.
+Local government approvals required for the establishment and operation of such camps or site office should be outlined.